kranfix/riverbloc/packages/flutter_hooks_bloc/README.md

   C cubit,

   /// If `listener` callback is not null, every time the state changes, it will
-  /// be executed and the contect, the previus and current state will be passed
+  /// be executed and the context, the previus and current state will be passed
   /// as parameters
   BlocHookListener<S> listener,